Lee627/FlappyPepe/README.md

 This project is an iOS version of Flappy Bird built using Swift 2.0 and SpriteKit framework.
 The only difference is that you take on the role of Doge.

+You tap on the screen to make Doge fly.
+Your goal is to help Doge fly as far as he can without hitting a pipe.

 How to Install
 --------------
 * You will need a Mac or a virtual machine of Mac OS X on your Windows machine